This article about Airplane Goodie Bags was written by baby travel expert Celine Brewer and may contain affiliate links.

 It’s NOT MY JOB to make everyone around me in this public space comfortable.

 Let me ask you a question.
 Think back to all the flights you’ve been on.
 How many times have you been more annoyed by an adult on a flight than by a crying baby?
 I have so many examples that I’ve completely lost count.
-Did anyone ever give you anything for your troubles?
+Did any of the irritating adults ever give you anything for your troubles?

 I get it, flying with a baby for the first time can be intimidating for new parents.
 Heck, even after multiple flights with a baby or toddler, I still get a little nervous.
 You just never know how it’s going to go.
 And some flights aren’t going to be good.
 That’s just the way it goes.